Share this Article

 Need expert help finding the perfect apartment in the perfect neighborhood?
 Looking for a landlord who is flexible about guarantors, pets, or "flexing" your space with temporary walls?
 Moving here for a job or for school?
 Put your search into the capable hands of Triplemint, a tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment-search experiences of classmates and colleagues.
 Triplemint will charge a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent if you sign up here.
 Bonus: The agents at Triplemint are a delight to deal with.

 One way to get around some of those pricey barriers is to opt for a co-living situation.
-A new option for renters in New York City and beyond, co-living offers residents a room in a furnished, fully-equipped apartment with utilities and other amenities for one, all-inclusive price.
-Multiple co-living companies have entered the NYC market, and each target a different niche.
-For the full scoop, Check out Brick Undergound’s guide to co-living options in New York City.
+Co-living offers residents a room in a furnished, fully-equipped apartment with utilities and other amenities for one, all-inclusive price.
+Pre-pandemic, multiple co-living companies entered the NYC market, each targeting a different niche.
+(For the full scoop, check out Brick Undergound’s guide to co-living options in New York City.)
+Whether the co-living boom will be prematurely ended by the pandemic remains to be seen.

-Buyers: Even if your finances are in tip-top shape, if you're planning on buying a co-op, you'll have to get past a co-op board first—and board requirements go way beyond finances.
+Buyers: Even if your finances are in tip-top shape, buying a co-op means you'll have to get past a co-op board first—and board requirements go way beyond finances.
 For an overview on everything you need to know as a first-time buyer, consult Brick Underground's “How to buy a NYC apartment.”
-Get insider tips for board interviews here, and check out our My co-op board interview series for real-life stories.
+Like much of the buying process during the pandemic, co-op board interviews are now done remotely and many boards prefer it this way.
+Find a quiet, well-lit place to do the interview, and try to reduce interruptions.
+For some real life examples of co-op board interviews, check out Brick’s series on the topic.

 3. Brokers charge fees in New York